lachrist/aran/README.md

 ## Advice

-The most important part of the advice are the trap functions.
+In Aran, an advice is a collection of functions that will be called during the evaluation of weaved code.
-All traps are independently optional and they all receive as last argument an integer which is the index of the ESTree node that triggered the trap.
+These functions are called traps; they are independently optional and they all receive as last argument an integer which is the index of the ESTree node that triggered the them.

 ### Trap Categorization

-We tried to provide as few simple and trap as possible to express the entire JavaScript semantic.
+We tried to provide as few trap as possible to express the entire JavaScript semantic.
-This process still left us with around 40 traps which we categorize as follow:
+This process still left us with around 40 traps which we categorize depending on their effect on the value stack:

+* *Bystanders*: no effect on the value stack.
+  Aside from `begin`, these traps receive only primitive constants and their result is discarded.
-* *Combiners*: traps whose result is used and which pop several values from the stack and then push exactly one value on top of the stack.
+* *Producers*: push several values on top of the stack.
-  These traps are given several values from the target program which they can freely combine.
-  Their transparent implementation consists in reproducing the effect of the expression they replace. e.g.: `apply`: `(fct, args, ser) => fct(...args)`
-* *Producers*: traps whose result is used and which push several values on top of the stack.
+  Aside from `arrival`, these traps push exactly one value on top of the stack.
-  These traps are given a single value from the target program which they can freely modify.
-  Their transparent implementation consists in returning their second last argument. e.g: `read`: `(str, val, ser) => val`.
+  Aside from `copy` and `arrival`, the pushed value corresponds to the value returned by the trap.
-* *Consumers*: traps whose result is used and which pop exactly one values from the stack.
+* *Consumers*: pop one value from the stack.
-  These traps are given a single value from the target program which they can freely modify.
-  Their transparent implementation consists in returning their second last argument. e.g.: `write`: `(str, val, ser) => val`.
-* *Informers*: traps whose result is not used.
-  These traps are only given primitive constant.
-  Their transparent implementation consists in doing nothing. e.g.: `end`: `(dir, sct, ser) => {}`.
+  Aside from `drop`, the popped value corresponds to the value returned by the trap.
+* *Combiners*: pop several values from the value stack and push exactly one value on top of it.
+  Aside from `array` and `object`, these traps should compute a new value.
+* *Swappers*: swap two elements of the value stack based on their position.
+  The only trap in this category is `swap`.

 ![trap-categorization](img/trap-category.png)